kaleksandrov/dot-files/vim/README.md

 1. Copy the vimrc file: ```ln -s <PATH-TO-PROJECT>/dot-files/vim/vimrc ~/.vimrc```
 1. Start vim/gvim
 1. Run ```:PluginInstall```.
 This will install all plugins described in the .vimrc file.
+1. If you want to use the ```YouCompleteMe``` plugin check its release notes in order to install its server part
+1. If you want to use the ```TernForVim``` plugin check its release notes in order to install its server part

 ## Plugin list
 1. VundleVim/Vundle.vim